tradecloud/tradecloud-docs-api-v2/user/invite-new.md

 # Invite user

-You can invite new user to your company:
+You can invite a new user to your company:

 ## Request